Graphic designer and photographer:

 My photographic career began in the film tradition and in particular colour transparency (I still miss Fujichrome Velvia 50!), but my approach now embraces the current technology of the digital revolution.
 I gained my BA in Photomedia and Design Communication in Plymouth, at the heart of the beautiful south-west of England, and I achieved Associateship of the Royal Photographic Society (ARPS) in June 2013.

 I also work as a commercial wedding photographer, where my strength lies in documentary style images and my attention to detail – and you will see real brides in my portfolio, not models!
-This often combines well with my graphic design skills, providing bespoke stationery for the bride and groom, and enabling me to offer a very wide range of album/book options.
+This often combines well with my graphic design skills, providing bespoke stationery for the bride and groom, and enabling me to offer a very wide range of album/book options to fit all purse sizes.